Hi, I am Maggie Weisenberger.

 I believe in establishing a holistic collaboration with my clients.

-I believe in establishing a holistic collaboration with my clients – you are very unique, your situation and past is unlike anyone else’s my desire is to not box you in to a category or make assumptions.
+I believe in establishing a holistic collaboration with my clients – you are very unique, your situation and past is unlike anyone else’s & my desire is to not box you in to a category or make assumptions.
 I will definitely draw from research, evidence based practice and custom the approach to meet your needs.
 You are leading this process and I am helping facilitate the healing.
 I can be very structured and I can also understand that some sessions will be more therapeutic to just listen empathetically and hear you.
-Trust and rapport take time and I want to have an effective working relationship with you.
+Trust and rapport take time – I want to have an effective working relationship with you.

 Often when I think of boundaries